SergeiSemenkov/eMondrian/website/content/docs/setup/install_windows/install_windows.md

 http://localhost:8080/emondrian/xmla
 ```

 To connect to eMondrian from another machine you need to open firewall port 8080.
-How to do it see [here](/eMondrian/docs/server/windows_firewall_open).
+How to do that see [here](/eMondrian/docs/server/windows_firewall_open).

 See [here](/eMondrian/docs/xmla_address) how to get your eMondrian XMLA service network address.